GoTrax GXL Commuter Review

-The GOTRAX GLX is a performance scooter with a price tag that will have you smiling.
-The best part of the deal is that very little is sacrificed for the savings.
-Yes, it's a bit slower than the other scooters, and it has a bit tighter travel radius.
-However, it climbs like a beast, it's fairly light and relatively easy to carry.
+The GoTrax GLX is a reliable scooter with a price tag that will have you smiling.
+The best part of the deal is that there are few performance sacrifices made for the savings.
+It's true that the GLX is slower than the competition, and that its travel radius is about average for the class.
+However, it climbs like a mule, it's fairly light and relatively easy to carry.
 It has a really smooth ride, and it has some useful add-ons such as cruise control, and a dual brake system operated with a single hand lever.

-In our continued effort to find the best electric scooters - both in individual performance categories and overall - we run extensive side-by-side tests to push these machines to their limits so you know exactly what you're getting when you make a purchase.
+In our continued effort to find the best electric scooters we run extensive side-by-side tests to push these machines to their limits so you know exactly what you're getting when you make a purchase.
 Our scooter analysis relies on five metrics that run the gamut of performance testing.
 These metrics are delineated below.

-The GOTRAX GLX was an average performer in this category with an effective range of 10.1 and a maximum range of 10.9.
-However, a fully drained battery was fully charged in three hours and forty minutes, which was significantly faster than average.
+The GoTrax GLX was an average performer in this category with an effective range of 10.1 and a maximum range of 10.9.
+However, a fully drained battery was fully charged in 3 hours and 40 minutes, which was faster than average for the class.

-The GOTRAX GLX Commuter doesn't fare so well in this category because it's slow to fold-up, has above average folded dimensions and the carrying handle diameter was a bit too large to be comfortable for prolonged gripping.
+The GoTrax GLX Commuter doesn't fare so well in this category because it's slow to fold-up, has above average folded dimensions and the carrying handle diameter is a bit too large to be comfortable for prolonged gripping.

-Value is essentially an assessment of the bang for the buck of a product, by this definition, the GLX is quite a value item.
+Value is essentially an assessment of the bang for the buck of a product.
+By this definition, the GLX is quite the value item.
 This product delivers high-end performance in many metrics while maintaining a middling price.
-As a result, this scooter claimed the Best Buy award.

-While the GOTRAX GLX Commuter garners an average overall score, it has many of the characteristics of higher scoring contenders.
-It has a smooth ride, a powerful brake system, and some unique features like cruise control and a single lever dual brake system.
-With all these high-end qualities at an affordable price, we think that many consumers will overlook the shorter travel radius and slower max speed.
+While the GoTrax GLX Commuter garners a middling overall score, it has many of the characteristics of higher scoring contenders.
+Specifically, it has a smooth ride, a powerful brake system, and some notable features like cruise control and a single lever dual brake system.
+With all these higher-end qualities at an affordable price, we think that many consumers will overlook the shorter travel radius and slower max speed.